ChrisHutchinson1982/takeaway/README.md

 Fair warning: if you push your Twilio API Key to a public Github repository, anyone will be able to see and use it.
 What are the security implications of that?
 How will you keep that information out of your repository?

+## Approach

+* Object-Oriented Design: Designed mutli class system and tests in
+ <a href="doc:takeaway_design_recipe.md" target="_blank">takeaway_design_recipe.md</a>
+* Test-driving using RSpec: Green on all integration and unit tests (inc. doubles)
+* Used `twilio-ruby` to send a SMS: Using environment variables
+* Debugging: Using debugging techniques and error message info.
+* Version control: Git and Github
+* Language: Ruby

+## Further considerations

+* Unit Testing API Requests (e.g. `twilio-ruby`)
+* Refine class design
+* Opportunity to add further conditions as well as greater functionality (e.g. Phone Number input and formatter)